-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - then preferential creditors; and

-- then payment to the floating charge holders
+- then payment to the floating charge holders.

 Any surplus after settlement of the floating charge holders will remain with the debtor; the receiver will not settle debts of unsecured creditors.
-To the extent that other secured creditors have priority over the security of the appointor, they will also have some influence over the receiver.

-Examinership: All creditors have the right to be heard in an examinership application and can oppose the ratification of a scheme or proposal if they believe their interests are impaired by its terms.
+Examinership: All creditors have the right to be heard in an examinership application and can oppose the ratification of a scheme or proposal on the grounds set out in Section 202Ζ of the Companies Law.

 (e) Unsecured creditors

-Liquidation: In both CVL and compulsory liquidation, the liquidator must act in the best interests of creditors and reports to them.
+Liquidation: In both a CVL and compulsory liquidation, the liquidator must act in the best interests of creditors.

-Unsecured creditors determine who will be appointed liquidator; this will be the IP in respect of which a majority of creditors (in value) vote (in person or by proxy) in favour of.
-In the event of a CVL, a creditor may at any time request that the voluntary process continue under the supervision of the court, to ensure that the powers being exercised by the liquidator are being supervised by the court.
+Unsecured creditors determine who will be appointed liquidator; this will be the IP in whose favour a majority of creditors (in value) vote for, in person or by proxy.
+In the event of a CVL, a creditor may at any time apply to the court for the liquidation process to continue under the supervision of the court.
 At any point, any creditor wishing to bring any action against the debtor must obtain the prior leave of the court.
 In any type of liquidation, any creditor may at any time apply to the court for a review of the exercise of the liquidator's powers or to determine any question arising in the winding-up.

-If the creditors wish, they may appoint a committee of inspection of up to five creditors and contributories of the debtor, to assist and supervise the liquidator in the exercise of his or her duties and determine his or her remuneration.
+A committee of inspection may be appointed, which will be comprised of up to five creditors and contributories of the debtor, to assist and supervise the liquidator in the exercise of his or her duties and determine his or her remuneration.

 Receivership: The receiver owes no duty of care to unsecured creditors.
 The unsecured creditors have all rights of recovery options against the debtor afforded to them under the law and may proceed with execution measures and/or the filing of a winding-up petition while the receivership is ongoing.

-Examinership: All creditors have the right to be heard in an examinership application and can oppose the ratification of a scheme or proposal if they believe their interests are impaired by its terms.
+Examinership: All creditors have the right to be heard in an examinership application and can oppose the ratification of a scheme or proposal if they believe that their interests are impaired by its terms.

 The court may, upon application by a creditor, authorise the payment of any obligation if it is satisfied that failure to pay it would substantially reduce the prospects of survival of the debtor as a whole or any part of its business as a going concern.

-Utility providers – including electricity, telephone services, water and internet services – will continue to provide services to the debtor, provided that they are paid for any costs incurred during the period that the debtor is under the protection of the court.
+Utility providers – including providers of electricity, telephone services, water and internet services – will continue to provide services to the debtor, as long as they are paid for any costs incurred during the period that the debtor is under the protection of the court.

-If a committee of creditors is appointed, this may consist of no more than five members and must consist of the three largest unsecured creditors.
-The committee of creditors provides the examiner with its opinion in respect of the proposed scheme or proposal on behalf of the group of creditors that each member represents.
+The committee of creditors provides the examiner with its opinion in respect of the proposed scheme or proposal on behalf of the group of creditors that each member of the committee represents.

 (f) Administrator